 Thank you.

-And you know, the pay-for-play, the corruption while she was Secretary of State, and uh all of those things.
+And you know, the pay-for-play, the corruption while she was Secretary of State, and all of those things.

-Is there a statute of limitations that or could charges still be brought forward on any of those things?
+Is there a statute of limitations that, or could charges still be brought forward on any of those things?

-It depends on the uh potential charge.
+It depends on the potential charge.

-Um there are a variety of charges, obstruction of justice, as you mentioned.
+There are a variety of charges, obstruction of justice, as you mentioned.

-And so it it depends on the statute.
+And so it depends on the statute.

-However, there are exceptions to the statute of limitations called tolling, and to the extent that evidence uh was hidden or destroyed, that would toll the statute of limitations, so that five years wouldn't be applicable.
+And to the extent that evidence was hidden or destroyed, that would toll the statute of limitations so that five years wouldn't be applicable.

-Others have 10-year statute limitations, so some of the charges would be well within the 10-year statute of limitations.
+So some of the charges would be well within the 10-year statute of limitations.

 So terrific question, Jackie.